marcusmchale/algrow/README.md

       - "block" and/or "plate"
     - consider seasonal adjustment for diurnal variation: https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/stl

 # To explore
  - consider how the alpha parameter can allow for multiple disconnected regions
    - assumes similar density in clouds but this is expected from SLIC
    - could be handy for subjects with mixed colours for tissues, e.g. branches and leaves.
  - consider higher dimensional space e.g. texture features
    - could include another 3d plot beside Lab.
-The same hyper-hull being represented across both plots
+The same hyper-hull being represented across both plots? or separate hulls
+   - maybe consider them as separate spaces/masks for target selection?

 # Beyond the current scope but maybe one day